harthsw/www.harth-lang.org/content/index.md

 learning and using in their own right.

-I acknowldge and are very grateful for the massive amount of work put in by all the clever people behind these projects.
+I acknowldge and are very grateful for the massive amount of work put in by all the clever people behind these programming languages.

-Languages I've actually used:
+Programming languages I've actually used:

 * [C]
 * [C++]